redlibrarian/redlibrarian.github.io/_posts/2017-04-28-the-data-turn.markdown

 practices are becoming fetters on the work that we need to do.
-But the main culprit, from my perspective, is an organizational culture that *has* no model, that is a collection of ad-hoc decision-making processes (almost exclusively top-down) that are focused on getting as much out neoliberal dynamics of university or municipality as possible, rather than on leading an organization into a position where we can explore and support the data infrastructure which enables scholarship and research, and is both methdology and object of study.
+But the main culprit, from my perspective, is an organizational culture that *has* no model, that is a collection of ad-hoc decision-making processes (almost exclusively top-down) that are focused on getting as much out of the neoliberal dynamics of a university or municipality as possible, rather than on leading an organization into a position where we can explore and support the data infrastructure which enables scholarship and research, and is both methdology and object of study.